 - Greater chance for periodontal disease

 Once teeth have shifted, they become much harder to clean.
 This gives plaque places to hide, forming harmful tartar that can cause cavities and gum disease.
 With dental bridges, however, there’s no need to allow missing teeth to threaten your beautiful smile.

 A dental bridge is a false tooth or teeth, also known as a pontic, which is joined between two crowns to fill in the area left by a missing tooth or teeth.
 The two crowns holding it in place are attached onto your teeth on each side of the false tooth.
 This is known as a fixed bridge.

 Fixed bridges are made of porcelain fused to metal (PFM) or ceramics, which closely resemble natural teeth.
 Since bridges can’t be taken out of your mouth, they require a serious commitment to daily dental hygiene habits but will last as long as ten years or longer.

 The process of getting a bridge takes a minimum of two visits to complete.
-On the first visit, teeth are prepared and Dr. Han takes an impression of the teeth.
+On the first visit, teeth are prepared and our doctor takes an impression of the teeth.
 A temporary bridge will be made for the two weeks it takes to make the permanent bridge in the lab.
 This temporary bridge will serve to protect your teeth and gums.

 On the second visit, the temporary bridge will be removed and the permanent bridge will be cemented after the bite has been correctly adjusted.
 Our dentist will then advise you on how to best take care of your teeth with the dental bridge, supplying a bridge floss threader in order to floss around all areas of the bridge.
 Flossing, along with brushing twice a day, is required each day to protect your bridge and smile!